dart-archive/www.dartlang.org/src/site/tools/pub/publishing.markdown

 ## Important files

-Pub strictly uses the [package layout conventions](package-layout.html) to find files that will go into your projects Pub package.
-Review the conventions to understand what Pub will publish.
+Pub will include all files in the current directory (excluding generated files, like `packages/, `test/packages/`, `pubspec.lock`) in the uploaded package.

-In particular, Pub uses the contents of a few files to create a page for your package at pub.dartlang.org/packages/<your_package>.
+Pub also uses the contents of a few files to create a page for your package at `pub.dartlang.org/packages/<your_package>`.
 Here are the files that will affect how your package's page will look:

 * **README**: The README file (`README`, `README.md`, `README.mdown`,